Send Us Your Pitches!

 “D.I.Y. “ (Practical How-Tos) (350 to 500 words, plus pictures)

 Ms. Fit’s voice is straight-forward, conversational, fun, sassy, irreverent, and informed.
 Please read several articles on the site to get a sense of who we are and what we publish before you pitch to us.

 Flesh out your pitch as fully as you can.
 Tell us what angle or hook your story will have.
 Why would our readers be interested in it?
 How is it relevant to their lives?
 What might a reader take away from your story?

 We are serious about good writing.
 All writers should expect to work with editors through a rewrite process.
 With your pitch, tell us about your writing background and include clips of previously published pieces or blog posts so we can get a sense of your voice.
 Ms. Fit pays for most assigned stories (we do not pay for “I Did It!” stories, which is the best forum for entry-level contributors), but we do not pay very much.
 If getting paid for your work is your primary motivation for writing for Ms. Fit, then perhaps we are not the best fit for each other.

 Please note, although we occasionally publish literary creative non-fiction or poetry, we do so rarely, and only if the piece in question speaks specifically to and adds a new voice or perspective to a theme we are organizing content around.
 And even then, these submissions are subject, like all pitches, to our editorial whims and fancies.
 In any case, always include a cover letter and samples of or links to your previously published works.

-Pitches that do not include a full story idea outline plus sample writing clips will not be considered.
+Pitches post deadline and/or that do not include a full story idea outline plus sample writing clips will not be considered.